Call for Participation

 Submission Deadlines and Registered Artists Notification Dates

-Submissions will be accepted until Thursday, July 15 11:59 pm!
+Submissions will be accepted until August 6th at 11:59 pm.
 An entry form will be made available.
 The earlier you submit your project, the more personal attention you will get from our Curatorial Team!

-We will notify artists if their project has been selected to be part of FIGMENT Toronto Weekend 2016.
+We will notify artists if their project has been selected to be part of FIGMENT Toronto 2017.

 As soon as we have accepted your project, we will hook you up with one of our FIGMENT Team Curators.
-He or she will be your contact, guiding light and trouble-shooter in the time leading up to and throughout FIGMENT Weekend.
+He or she will be your contact, guiding light and trouble-shooter in the time leading up to and throughout the FIGMENT 2017 event.

 Entries are encouraged from individuals or teams of any age or experience level, provided they are prepared to carry out the project.